Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 curl -fsSL https://aka.ms/install-azd.sh | bash
 ```

-After logging in with the following command, you will be able to use azd cli to quickly provision and deploy the application.
+After logging in with the following command, you will be able to use the `azd` cli to quickly provision and deploy the application.

 ```
 azd auth login